Mimetis/DbricksSqlNet/README.md

 Each method getting results from the Databricks SQL Warehouse allows you to specify the maximum number of rows to return.

-Your main entry points are the `LoadJsonAsync` and `LoadJson<T>` methods, which returns a either a JSON array or a list of objects of type `T`.
+Your main entry points are the `LoadJsonAsync` and `LoadJson<T>` methods, which returns either a JSON array or a list of objects of type `T`.

 The two others methods, `GetJsonObjectsAsync` and `ExecuteAsync` are used internally by the two main methods.

-- `GetJsonObjectsAsync`: A special asynchronous method is available to execute a SQL query and return an IAsyncEnumerable<JsonObject>.
+- `GetJsonObjectsAsync`: A special asynchronous method is available to execute a SQL query and return an `IAsyncEnumerable<JsonObject>`.
 This method is used by all the other methods internally.
 - `ExecuteAsync` : Execute a SQL query and return the result as a `DbricksResult` object.
-This method is using `GetJsonObjectsAsync` is used internally by the other methods `LoadJsonAsync` and `LoadJson<T>`.
+This method is using `GetJsonObjectsAsync` and is internally used by `LoadJsonAsync` and `LoadJson<T>`.
 - `LoadJsonAsync` : Execute a SQL Query and return the result as a `JsonArray` object.
 - `LoadJson<T>` : Execute a SQL Query and return the result as a list of objects of type `T`.